microsoft/pyright/docs/mypy-comparison.md

 ## Import Statements

-Pyright intentionally does not model any implicit side effects of the Python import loading mechanism.
+Pyright intentionally does not model implicit side effects of the Python import loading mechanism.
 In general, such side effects cannot be modeled statically because they depend on execution order.
 Dependency on such side effects leads to fragile code, so pyright treats these as errors.
+For more details, refer to [this documentation](https://github.com/microsoft/pyright/blob/main/docs/import-statements.md).

 Mypy models some side effects of the import loader.
 If an import statement imports a submodule using a multi-part module reference, mypy assumes that all of the parent modules are also initialized and cached such they can be referenced.